 The church in Italy also experienced hard times as Europe’s monarchs grabbed its resources and held the popes under their thumb.
 It was the beginning of the Enlightenment in Europe, and “enlightened” scholars and scientists were teaching that real progress came through human efforts alone.
 No need for revealed religions or prayer or spiritual help, they said.
 God, if God exists, was little involved in human affairs.

 Some 18th century pundits were predicting that religion, and the Catholic church in particular, was coming to an end.

 Just the time for God to call for saints.

 In 1714 young Paul Danei had a striking experience of God.
 It happened during an ordinary sermon in an ordinary church, preached by an unknown priest.
 A sense of God and a desire to serve him filled his heart.
 Over the years his experience grew and it centered on the Passion of Jesus Christ.
 So taken was he by this mystery that eventually Paul Danei preferred signing his name as Paul of the Cross.

-If you asked St. Paul of the Cross today for some words of wisdom, he probably would point to a cross he usually carried and tell you to look at the world you live in, then look at yourself with this mystery of Jesus Christ in mind.
+If you asked St. Paul of the Cross today for some words of wisdom, he probably would point to a cross he usually carried and tell you to look at the world you live in, then look at Jesus Christ in his cross.
 Maybe he would say something like this:

 In his youth, Paul worked for his father, a “poor tobacconist” who moved his family and small store from one town to another in northern Italy to make ends meet.
 Six years after hearing the sermon in church the young man had another strong experience of God.